Accounting and tax considerations

 Reporting and other compliances

-- A private Vietnam company is required to maintain both a local registered address and a resident legal representative.
-Before the Government approves company registration, the company must sign an office premises lease agreement;
+- A private Vietnam company must maintain a local registered address and a resident legal representative.
+Before the government approves company registration, the company must sign an office premises lease agreement.

-- Under Decree No.07 implemented in March 2016, the Representative of a branch or a representative office in Vietnam must authorize another person to act in his place if he leaves Vietnam.
-Where the Representative is not present in Vietnam for more than 30 days, the branch or representative office must appoint another person to be the new representative;
+- Under Decree No.07, the representative of a branch or a representative office in Vietnam must authorise another person to act in his place if he leaves Vietnam.
+Where the representative is not present in Vietnam for more than 30 days, the branch or representative office must appoint another person to be the new representative.

-- Before any Vietnamese company can repatriate profits, it must submit i) audited financial statements and ii) complete tax filings to the authorities.
-Once these compliances are fulfilled, the company must inform the local taxation office, after which it can remit its profits; These profits must be remitted through the company’s capital account, instead of its corporate bank account which is used for daily business operations;
+- Before a Vietnamese company can repatriate profits, it must submit i) audited financial statements and ii) complete tax filings to the authorities.
+The company must then inform the local tax office, after which it can remit its profits.
+These profits must be remitted through the company’s capital account, instead of its corporate bank account.

-- Every company must lodge an annual return confirming relevant details of the company for the public register including i) names and addresses of all directors, ii) address of principal place of business and iii) details of shareholders and their shareholdings.
-A company is exempt from this obligation if there have been no relevant accounting transactions in the financial year;
+- Every company must lodge an annual return confirming i) names and addresses of all directors ii) address of principal place of business and iii) details of shareholders and their shareholdings.
+A company is exempt from this obligation if there have been no relevant accounting transactions in the financial year.

-- For any changes in particulars of the managers or directors of the company, it is mandatory to file a report with the license authority within 5 days of the change.
+- For any changes in particulars of the managers or directors of the company, it is mandatory to file a report with the licence authority within five days of the change.